 Always ask your butcher what type of beef s/he uses.
 Whether it’s a steer, a heifer or a cow will determine the quality of the meat.
 Heifer beef is, in my opinion, the best beef to buy aged.

-THE COOK: HOW TO COOK A THICK T-BONE STEAK
+HOW TO COOK A THICK T-BONE STEAK

 HOW TO COOK A T-BONE STEAK SO THAT IT IS MEDIUM-RARE